AllDay Project: 2025–present: Introduction and debut with Famous

 On June 6, 2025, The Black Label announced it would be debuting its first co-ed group.
 AllDay Project is the second group formed by the label, after Meovv's debut in 2024.
 On June 16, the group released the music video for "Famous", serving as the lead single for their debut single album of the same name.
 Famous was officially released on June 23, alongside the album's second single, "Wicked".
-On July 3, the group won their first music broadcast trophy in 10 days since debut on M Countdown with "Famous".
-On November 17, the group released their digital single "One More Time".
+On July 3, AllDay Project won their first music broadcast trophy in 10 days since debut on M Countdown with "Famous".
+On November 17, the group pre-released their single "One More Time".
+On December 8, their debut extended play AllDay Project was released alongside the music video for its lead single "Look at Me".

+On March 10, 2026, AllDay Project released a collaborative single "I Don't Bargain" with PUBG: Battlegrounds, in commemoration of the video game's 9th anniversary.
+On September 28, the group will release their second EP Crash.
+The single "Talk" was pre-released on September 21, while the single "Do It Like This" was pre-released on September 24.

+Endorsements

+In December 2025, HS Ad revealed AllDay Project as advertising model for Industrial Bank of Korea's mobile banking application "i-ONE", targeting Gen Z customers.
+In April 2026, the group collaborated with Blue Diamond Growers for its new zero-sugar product Almond Breeze coffee campaign.